Sutherland Primary Academy - Organisations

 All teachers are provided with information on the needs of individual pupils so that a plan of support can be drawn up that will enable children to access the curriculum within the classroom.

-All lessons are differentiated to match the needs of the pupils in the class.
+Appropriate scaffolding is provided to match the needs of the pupils in the class.
 Teachers’ planning will show how different approaches may be used to enable all pupils to participate.
 This is monitored through planning trawls and lesson observations.

 Curriculum leaders will also liaise with class teachers to ensure full access to the curriculum.